 How to bake gnocchi?

-This gnocchi is insanely easy to prepare!
-This recipe only requires 8 ingredients (plus kitchen staples, such as oil and salt), plus it’s made entirely on one baking sheet!
+This recipe for baking gnocchi is insanely easy to prepare!
+You just need 8 ingredients (plus kitchen staples, such as oil and salt), and one baking sheet.
+Here’s what you’ll do:

 -